New-Edge-Engineering/ansible-elasticsearch/README.md

 - Tested on Mac OS X with Ansible 1.7.

 ## Dependencies
 This role does not have a hard dependency on any other role to deploy but rundeck does require java to be installed. smola's [ansible-java-role](https://github.com/smola/ansible-java-role) is a good choice with the following configuration:

  * **Debian:** Ensure java_packages has a debian java package in it, i.e. openjdk-7-jre-headless
  * **RedHat:** Ensure java_packages has a debian java package in it, i.e. java-1.7.0-openjdk, had to adjust role to include RedHat.yml in main.yml to work.

 ## Role Variables

+ * `elasticsearch_version`: The major and minor version to be installed, defaults to `1.4`.

 ## Example Playbook